17 Myths to Bust about Bike Touring [and a few that might actually be true]

 Of the large enough sample constituted by the many bike travelers we met on the road, plus those we know online, it seems the vast majority are beer lovers, while a vast minority (among which there is us) are also heavy smokers.

-Bike travelers are not athletes, they are just the average Joe and Jane who ride their bike to go from A to B. If you live a healthy lifestyle, good for you, you might go faster than us, but is that really important?
+Bike travelers are not athletes, they are just the average Joe and Jane who ride their bikes to go from A to B. If you live a healthy lifestyle, good for you, you might go faster than us, but is that really important?

-Moreover, cycle touring can have very positive effects on your body and even against stuff like mild depressions, insomnia, and several other kinds of physical and psychological conditions.
+Moreover, cycle touring can have very positive effects on your body and even against stuff like mild depression, insomnia, and several other kinds of physical and psychological conditions.
 I’m not saying bike touring heals everything, for serious stuff you should get qualified help (have a look here), but it can probably help.

 10. Cycle touring with toddlers is impossible (or crazily irresponsible)